 🧑💻Participants: Project Manager, Business Analyst, Web Developers, QA Experts, UI/UX Designer (optional), DevOps Engineer (optional).

 A Minimum Viable Product (MVP) is software with just enough features to delight early adopters and collect real feedback.
-This can help you minimize risks, validate demand for your product, save costs, and secure future success.
+This helps minimize risks, validate demand for your product, save costs, and secure future success.

 📌Deliverables: fully-functional product, comprehensive test result reports, server setup.